 429.2.1 EV charging stations and EV-Ready parking spaces.
 A minimum of 40-ampere dedicated 208/240-volt branch circuit shall be installed for each EV Ready parking space and each EV Charging Station.
 The branch circuits shall terminate at a receptacle outlet or EV charger in close proximity to the proposed location of the EV Ready parking space or the EV Charging Station.

 429.2.2 EV-Capable parking spaces.
-A listed raceway capable of accommodating a minimum of 40-ampere dedicated 208/240-volt branch circuit shall be installed for each EV-Capable parking space. electric vehicle ()parking sThe raceway shall terminate into a cabinet, box or other enclosure in close proximity to the proposed location of the EV-Capable parking space.
+A listed raceway capable of accommodating a minimum of 40-ampere dedicated 208/240-volt branch circuit shall be installed for each EV-Capable parking space.
+A continuous raceway shall be installed between an enclosure, end cap, or outlet located within close proximity of the electric vehicle (EV) capable parking space and future or existing panelboard or switchboard location(s).The raceway shall terminate into a cabinet, box or other enclosure in close proximity to the proposed location of the EV-Capable parking space.
 Raceways and related components that are planned to be installed underground, and in enclosed, inaccessible or concealed areas and spaces, shall be installed at the time of original construction.

 429.3 Electrical room(s) and equipment.
-Electrical room(s) or areas for dedicated electrical equipment shall be sized to accommodate the requirements of Section 429.2.1 through 429.2.2.
+Electrical room(s) and/or areas for dedicated electrical equipment shall be sized to accommodate the requirements of Section 429.2.1 through 429.2.2.